Student Candidate

 Registration fees, matriculation fees, tuition fees, as well as master’s program graduation fees can be accessed via the button below.

-Amount of Single Tuition (UKT)
+Amount of Tuition Fee (UKT)

 0

-Million Rupiah / semester
+Million Rupiah / Semester

 Frequently Asked Questions (FAQs)